Nickchapman3773/Uranium-Fever/docs/main/setup.md

 :::tip Swapping profiles
 When swapping profiles, the same save can be used safely.
 Experiment and find out what profile works best for you!

+If performance remains a concern despite changing profiles, try the recommendations listed in the `FPS/Stutter - How can I increase FPS/Reduce Stutter in Uranium Fever?` section of the [Frequently Asked Questions](https://uraniumfever.net/docs/main/faq).
 :::

 ### <p align="center"> ![Optional Mods](https://github.com/user-attachments/assets/ac08818b-a893-4d46-aa3f-77f40e0e3453) </p>